-The Department proposing the transaction is required to provide the Committee for Transactions with Related Parties of Intesa Sanpaolo S.p.A. and Associated Entities of the Group and the Board of Directors with complete, adequate information on the transaction, which provides proof of the preliminary assessment conducted, in line with the criteria set forth in section 7 above.
+The Department proposing the transaction is required to provide the Committee for Transactions with Related Parties and the Board of Directors with complete, adequate information on the transaction, which provides proof of the preliminary assessment conducted, in line with the criteria set forth in section 7 above.
 In the case in point, the counterparty, type of transaction, conditions, convenience for the company and the impact on interests of the parties involved must be specifically indicated.